 Defense

-PAUL THRELKELD AND BOBO MULLENS WIN JURY TRIAL FOR GEORGIA PORTS AUTHORITY
+PAUL THRELKELD, BOBO MULLENS AND BEN JOHNSON WIN JURY TRIAL FOR GEORGIA PORTS AUTHORITY

 Paul H. Threlkeld and David Bobo Mullens, III successfully obtained a directed verdict on the second day of a jury trial in the State Court of Chatham County on behalf of the Georgia Ports Authority (“GPA”).
 The Plaintiff asserted claims of negligence and negligent supervision and training after Plaintiff was injured while working at GPA’s Garden City Terminal.
 From the beginning of the lawsuit, GPA asserted that Plaintiff was standing in a prohibited area and was not paying attention to his surroundings.
-After Plaintiff presented his case (including five witnesses) and rested, Mr. Threlkeld and Mr. Mullens moved for directed verdict.
+After Plaintiff presented his case (including five witnesses) and rested, the defense team moved for directed verdict.
+Associate Ben Johnson wrote the bench brief and prepared the directed verdict arguments.
 The Court granted directed verdict in favor of GPA on all grounds prayed for in the motion.
 The case is Lewis v.
 Georgia Ports Authority, STCV20-00235 and was tried January 22-23, 2024.

 Defense